Andrea Cannavina, VBA Director & Mother Hen

-A vivid, impassioned and humorous speaker, Andrea is a dynamic and engaging person who has been addressing audiences on dealing with information overload, security and safety of working on and through the web and organizational efficiencies for nearly 15 years.
-From her combined experience as an executive legal assistant to her work as a Master Virtual Assistant – Andrea brings a unique perspective to technology.
+An impassioned and candid speaker, Andrea is a dynamic and engaging person who has been addressing audiences on how to deal with information overload, security and safety concerns when working on and through the web and organizational efficiencies for law practices going on two decades.

 Publisher: The Legal Connection Newsletter & Special Report: Sorry State of Legal Practice Technology

 Author: Digital Security 101 | DAFT Your Way To Organized! | Twitter 101